JCSheeron/PLCCalibration/README.md

   numpy went to version 1.15.3 from 1.13.3 scipy went to version 1.1.0 from 1.0.0 matplotlib went to version 3.0.0 from 2.1.0

+* Plot improvements:
+    -- Used user bpsMath library oomCeil and oomFloor functions to help autoscale the plot.
+    -- The scales now take into account the nominal and actual range of values for counts and EU, as well as the calculated error values.
+    -- The plot now includes the error (variance between measured and calc'd EU) at each of the measured points.
+    -- Added annotations to show error values offset from the error marker

+* Added the --degree command line argument and associated functionality, so a degree other than 1, the default, can be specified.
+The resulting curve fit will be a polynomial with the specified degree.

+* Used user bpsMath library polyPrettyPrint to print the polynomial resulting from the curve fit in the output text as a prettier (better formatted) ascii string.

+* Added a table to the output text that shows measured EU vs calc EU and the resulting error in EU values as as a percent of EU range.